isf63/lxqt-makedeb/README.md

 #### Notes

-- **Has only been tested on, and is recommended for, recent versions of Ubuntu and Debian.**
+- **Has only been tested on and is recommended for recent versions of Ubuntu and Debian.**

 #### TODO